 A little bit of you makes me your man.

-While Reddit quickly dismissed the image as most certainly a bit of humorous and likely benign image manipulation, the post quickly made its way to many news sites and was taken at face value.
-As it turns out, the veracity of the pic was not too hard to confirm.
+While Reddit quickly dismissed the image as most certainly a bit of humorous and likely benign image manipulation, the post quickly made its way to many news sites.